ahupowerdns/covid-backend/point-of-care.md

 If we do this, we need a font where the 0 and the O are really different, or maybe underline the digits.

+### Another alternative

+We can generate 16 random bytes and use this as random authentication code.

+We can format this output as 6 numbers of 6 digits in length.

+This gives us an field of 10^36 which translates to an entropy of ln(10)/ln(2) which is about 119 bits which puts us in the realm of the complexity of 3DES.

+Scanning a QR-code is easiest, but the healthcare worker can also read out these numbers over the phone.

+So we would display:

+"qr code"

+Code 1: 943 702
+Code 2: 897 561
+Code 3: 983 450
+Code 4: 965 072
+Code 5: 156 304
+Code 6: 394 580

+If we do this, we do not have to compromise on security and have no problems with fonts.